chec/commercejs-examples/templates/tutorial-template.md

 # Project Title

-One line of project description goes here
+One line of project description goes here.

+Indicate which version of Commerce.js is used: v1 or v2

 [Live Demo]()